 - A. Based on Geographical locations and regional risk assessment.
-National Risk Assessment report. - B. Based on report/ data base of AML/CFT of international organizations. - C. Commercial relations, threshold transactions and nature. - (9) AML CFT Risk Assessment is done periodically as directed by NRB and necessary update on the policy and procedural manual shall be done accordingly.
-A copy of Risk Assessment report shall be sent to NRB as per requirement. - (10) Internal Auditor shall examine the AML CFT Program of the Bank and do inspection whether the AML/CFT System/mechanism is risk based or not and find out whether adequate system/mechanism for monitoring is done on financial action taken, PEP/PIP, High Risk Countries, Region and high risk products, high risk instrument, services and transactions etc. as per the directive. - (11) Internal Audit shall be carried out in the Bank (including their Branches / Units) at least once in a year to specifically check and verify application of CDD procedures and highlight shortcomings in AML/CFT/KYC issues, if any.
+National Risk Assessment report. - B. Based on report/ data base of AML/CFT of international organizations. - C. Commercial relations, threshold transactions and nature.

+- (9) AML CFT Risk Assessment is done periodically covering the Sanction and ABC risk assessment and in accordance with ML/TF Risk Assessment Guidelines for BFIs issued by NRB and necessary update on the policy and procedural manual shall be done accordingly.
+A copy of Annual Risk Assessment report shall be sent to NRB and FIU-Nepal as per Regulatory instruction. - (10) Internal Auditor shall examine the AML CFT Program of the Bank and do inspection whether the AML/CFT System/mechanism is risk based or not and find out whether adequate system/mechanism for monitoring is done on financial action taken, PEP/PIP, High Risk Countries, Region and high risk products, high risk instrument, services and transactions etc. as per the directive. - (11) Internal Audit shall be carried out in the Bank (including their Branches / Units) at least once in a year to specifically check and verify application of CDD procedures and highlight shortcomings in AML/CFT/KYC issues, if any.
 Outcome of the Audit shall also be brought to the notice of the Audit Committee of the bank.

-39. Non-compliance with Bank's AML/CFT/ KYC Policy and procedures
+39. Non-Compliance with Bank's AML/CFT/ KYC Policy and procedures